 So, these chocolate avocado truffles were born!
 All from four of my personal kitchen ingredient staples.

-- Avocado: it’s delicious, full of fiber and heart-healthy fats, the baby loves it, we love it, and it’s a surprisingly versatile fruit!
+- Avocado: it’s delicious, full of fiber and heart-healthy fats, the baby loves it, we love it, and it’s a surprisingly versatile low-sugar fruit!

 - Chocolate: duh.
 I love chocolate.
 I try to always keep a dark chocolate bar around so I can break off a little when I’m looking to satisfy that craving.
 This happened to be an 86% dark chocolate bar.